Do extra-curricular activities help UK medical students?

 How does participation support mental health and wellbeing?

 Participation provides a structured outlet for stress and strengthens social networks, which supports resilience.
 Sports, arts and community service bolster belonging and self‑esteem, and students report better stress management when they can participate regularly.
-Programme teams should encourage engagement and make opportunities visible and low‑friction so students can maintain routines that benefit wellbeing alongside study.
+Programme teams should encourage engagement and make opportunities visible and low‑friction so students can maintain routines that support wellbeing alongside study.

 What helps students balance academic and extra‑curricular commitments?